dazhbog/loadBalancer/README.txt

-/*   Just edit the config.json file to get started and run with "node loadBalancer.js" */
+/*   Just edit the config.json file to get started and run "node loadBalancer.js" */